Building a Culture of Entrepreneurship

 A qualifying small business occupying commercial real estate in Mason City will receive a minimum of $1,000* the first year of participating in the Microenterprise Program.

-For example, a qualifying local business that rents half of a building that pays $5,000 in property taxes would be eligible for up to $1,250 of reimbursements annually for three years.
+For example, a qualifying local business that rents half of a building that pays $5,000 in property taxes would be eligible for up to $1,250 of reimbursements annually for two years.

 - The business must be for-profit.

 - The business must own or lease commercial space in the city limits of Mason City (No home-based businesses).

 - The business must have less than nine full-time equivalent employees in the twelve months prior to entering the program.

 - The business must have been in business less than 5 years or have under $750,000 in annual revenues.

 - The business submits an application for the program and proposed use of funds.